This post may contain affiliate links.

 We do not recommend using frozen cauliflower florets as they tend to have a much soften texture than fresh florets cooked briefly in boiling water.
 If you’re in a pinch and need to use frozen, simply thaw the frozen steamed cauliflower and give it a quick zap in the microwave before tossing it with the other salad ingredients.

-Caesar Cauliflower Potato Salad
+Cauliflower and Potato Salad

 Description